 - If the balls dry out and the sprinkles become hard to apply, dab a little water over the surface of the uncoated balls.

-- While I like the festive look of the sprinkles, you can also coat your balls in more chopped nuts, powdered sugar, cocoa powder, or simply leave them plain.
+- While I like the festive look of the sprinkles, you can also coat your balls in more chopped nuts, powdered sugar, cocoa powder, finely shredded coconut, or simply leave them plain.

 - Feel free to make these a couple of days ahead of when you want to serve them.
-The extra time helps the crushed cookies in the balls pick up the rum flavor.
+The extra time helps the crushed cookies in the balls absorb the rum flavor.
 Store the balls in the refrigerator until you’re ready to serve them.

 - I use a food processor to easily crush my cookies and nuts into fine pieces.